Anesthetic-induced hypothermia is very common in veterinary patients.

 Surface area plays a large role in cutaneous heat loss.
 With a larger exposed surface area, there will be increased conduction of body heat into the environment.

-Small dogs, cats, neonates and animals in thin body condition have a greater surface area to body mass ratio, thus making them much more susceptible to rapid heat loss and less efficient with compensatory heat production.
+Small dogs, cats, neonates and animals in thin body conditions have a greater surface area to body mass ratio, thus making them much more susceptible to rapid heat loss and less efficient with compensatory heat production.

 Fat, serving as an effective insulator, conducts only about one-third as readily as other tissues, thus slowing the transfer of body heat to the environment.